 Because the State of Vermont is approved to implement the federal NPDES Program, the Secretary must regulate stormwater runoff from construction activities that result in a land disturbance of greater than or equal to one acre and stormwater runoff from construction activity disturbing less than one acre that is part of a larger common plan of development or sale.
 To satisfy this requirement, the Secretary has issued Construction General Permit 3-9020 for Stormwater Runoff from Construction Sites (CGP).
 If a construction project requiring a permit does not qualify for coverage under the general permit, then an individual permit from the Secretary is required.
-In conjunction with the State CGP, the permittee shall:
+The Secretary will continue to implement the State issued CGP.
+Separate from this permit, the permittee shall: